falkr/ttm4175/pages/unit-cli/preparation.md

 source: img/vnc-relog.png
 ---

+If TigerVNC does not work for you, you can try the following alternatives.
+- You can use the *Remmina* VNC client which is installed on all the PCs in the Sahara lab.
+After launching, you have to select VNC instead of RDP and provide the IP address of your group VM.
+- If you'd like to use your own machine for connecting, depending on your operating system, you can try some other VNC clients.
+For instance, [Remote Ripple](https://remoteripple.com/download/) is available for most operating systems.
+Other popular choices are [TightVNC](https://www.tightvnc.com/download.php) and [RealVNC](https://www.realvnc.com/en/connect/download/viewer).

 :tip:
 If you still experience performance issues using VNC, you can also try connecting to your lab VM using the x2go software.
 A guide for doing so can be found [here](https://www.ntnu.no/wiki/download/attachments/272859791/ttm4200-openstack-guide.pdf?version=1&modificationDate=1669571371048&api=v2).
 The only difference is that in your case the user name will be `netlab` instead of `ttm4200`.